Woodrow Wilson and race: Army

 While segregation had been present in the army prior to Wilson, its severity increased significantly following his election.
 During Wilson's first term, the army and navy refused to commission new black officers.
 Black officers already serving experienced increased discrimination and were often forced out or discharged on dubious grounds.
 Following the entry of the U.S. into World War I, the War Department drafted hundreds of thousands of blacks into the army, and draftees were paid equally regardless of race.
-Commissioning of African Americans officers resumed but units remained segregated and most all-black units were led by white officers.
+Commissioning of African American officers resumed but units remained segregated and most all-black units were led by white officers.